aertslab/RcisTarget/README.md

 *Databases*:

 The databases required to run (R)cisTarget are available at https://resources.aertslab.org/cistarget/ (see the vignette for details).
-Alternative *mirror*: https://resources-mirror.aertslab.org/cistarget/
+Alternative *mirror*: https://resources-mirror.aertslab.org/cistarget/.

+A tutorial on how to create **databases with different settings** (e.g. new species) is available at https://github.com/aertslab/create_cisTarget_databases